empirea9/breathe/README.md

 **Breathe** aims to solve this by strictly curating sources and building a ground-truth network.

-The method that we use to convert the raw data in our API **(please do read the documentation)** was laid out by scanning past concentration trends from 2024-2022 of the J&K regions.
+The method that we use to convert the raw data in our API **(please do read the documentation)** was laid out by scanning past concentration trends from 2025-2022 of the J&K regions.

 ### Current Data Sources
-* **Open-Meteo:** Used for most data, it's results show way more accuracy than any other API so far, expect about ~90-95% accuracy in reference to ground data.
-It stays within the range of the actual AQI.
+**Open-Meteo**

+Used for most regions in Jammu & Kashmir (excluding Srinagar).
+Open-Meteo's satellite-based air quality model provides stable and consistent values that generally fall within the expected range of nearby ground measurements.

+Air quality & pollutant data: Open-Meteo Air Quality API - https://open-meteo.com/en/docs/air-quality-api

+Weather forecasts & historical data: https://Open-Meteo.com

+**OpenAQ (CPCB Mirror)**

+Used for the Srinagar region, where government ground sensor data is available.

-* **OpenAQ (CPCB Mirror):** Direct integration with Central Pollution Control Board data where available (Srinagar, for now)
+Data publisher: Central Pollution Control Board (CPCB) – https://cpcb.nic.in/

+Data access platform: OpenAQ – https://openaq.org

+This provides official measured pollutant concentrations where available.

 ### Call for Contributors (Hardware)
 The limitations of our current project is that we do not have ground sensors and are mostly relying on satellite data, so the data is **not 100%** accurate.